-Our system mainly consists of two parts: the frontend Android phone managed by users and the backend PostgreSQL database running on AWS (Amazon Web Services) RDS managed by us.
+Our system mainly consists of two parts: the frontend Android phone manmaged by users and the JSON tree database on Firebase Realtime Database since now we have few users.

 All user activities will be on the Android phone.
 Users would be able to post new games, search for games and view their profile on the phone.

-Our data storage system is PostgreSQL database running on AWS RDS.
-With RDS, it is easier to set up, operate and scale PostgreSQL deployments in the cloud ().
-We are expecting no more than 2 database requests per user per day.
-We are going to store all user credentials and posts details in our PostgreSQL database.
-When users make new posts, we would store the posts into our database.
-When users want to search for games, we would fetch data records from our database based on the criteria that users provided.
-The storing and fetching are both handled by our app server.
-When a post is expired (i.e., reach the starting time), we would delete the post from our database.
+Firebase is a two tier architecture, which means mobiles and firebase both can manipulate data directly.
+The Firebase Realtime Database allows nesting data up to 32 levels deep.
+When we fetch a data at a location in our database, we also retrieve all of its child nodes.
+And if we grant someone write or read access at a node in our database, we also grant them to access all data under that node.
+So, it's best to keep our data structure as flat as possible.
+As for WeBall, we store users' information like user name, email address, password, their posts under their special account ID.
+Each game will have their unique game id, which are randomly generated by database.
+When users join or delete a game, user ID and game ID will react according to the operation.

-The 3rd party APIs we are planning to use includes Google Maps Android API and Google Sign-In provided by Google and Facebook Sign-In from Facebook Android SDK provided by Facebook.
+We are not expecting a lot of users right now.
+However, when the number of users gets large, keeping all the data would have a high cost.
+Thus, under this circumstance, our revenue model would need to be updated to charging users who have participated in more than ten games.The 3rd party APIs we are planning to use includes Google Maps Android API and Google Sign-In provided by Google and Facebook Sign-In from Facebook Android SDK provided by Facebook.
 With the Google Maps Android API, our users would be able to navigate themselves and select the target location of their post.
 With Google Sign-In and Facebook Sign-In integrated into our app, we enable our users to sign in with their Google and Facebook account.

 Privacy and Security